 If you want great fireworks photos right away, but aren’t confident in your understanding of the manual functions on your camera, fear not!
 Here’s an easy list of settings that will, at the very least, improve your results until you can improve your understanding.
 (If your camera has a “fireworks” mode, of course, that would be the very easiest option.
 It may be buried under “scene”!)

-Note that you must have a tripod or some sort of stable area to place your camera while shooting.
+Note that you must have a tripod or some sort of stable area to place your camera while photographing.
 You will not be able to get a crisp photo hand-holding.

 - Set your focus mode to manual, set your focus all the way to infinity (often represented by ∞), then back just slightly.
 (If you don’t have that degree of control, infinity proper should work just fine.)
 Then, don’t touch it.